Accessibility Teams for Assessments

-To support the design of accessible products and services, School and VUE Assessments have come together to form a dedicated accessibility team that functions as a shared service across these two businesses.
-Sixty-eight percent of this team is comprised of people with disabilities and is structured as follows:
+To support the design of accessible products and services in School and VUE Assessments, there are two teams that function as shared accessibility services across these businesses.
+Sixty-eight percent of these teams are comprised of people with disabilities and are structured as follows:

-Leads the Accessibility Team for Assessments and serves as the primary point person for the Assessments business on plans, initiatives, and issues regarding the accessibility of digital products and services.
+Serves as the primary point person for accessibility within School Assessments.
+Leads the implementation of plans, initiatives, and issues regarding the accessibility of digital products and services.
 Responsible for supporting external and internal clients, conducting research and technical discovery, developing and maintaining strategic partnerships, building and strengthening relationships with advocacy organizations, developing training, developing and maintaining web-based resources, and supporting global accessibility efforts.

 Accessibility Strategy & Education (ASE)